-Thrive Architect is already one of the best optimized page builders available for WordPress.
+Thrive Architect is already the best optimized page builder available for WordPress.
 However, it's still a WordPress website platform and that means there's a lot of extra things you can do to improve performance.

 If you're looking to squeeze out every ounce of performance you can from your website, then here are the areas where you'll find the biggest gains.